HMS Ulysses (novel): Background

+Maclean was a school teacher whose short story The Dileas had won a short story competition in the Glasgow Herald.
+It was read by the wife of Ian Chapman, an executive at publisher William Collins, who encouraged her husband to read it.
+Chapman admired the story, calling it "a marvellously moving and evocative piece of writing".
+He met with Maclean and encouraged him to write a novel based on the author's experience on a convoy to Murmansk.
+Maclean started writing it in September 1954 and finished it by December.
+Chapman was impressed ("he had written a novel (or as he would prefer to call it, anti-war novel) with devastating effect") and sent it to his superiors who agreed to publish offering a £1,000 advance.

 Reception

 The book sold a quarter of a million copies in hardback in Britain in the first six months of publication.
 It went on to sell millions more.
+Chapman called it "a publishing phenomenon".

 Literary significance and criticism

-The novel received good critical notices, with a number of reviewers putting it in the same class as two other 1950s classic tales of World War II at sea, Herman Wouk's The Caine Mutiny and Nicholas Monsarrat's The Cruel Sea.
+The novel received good critical notices, with a number of reviewers putting it in the same class as two other 1950s classic tales of World War II at sea, Herman Wouk's The Caine Mutiny (set in the Pacific) and Nicholas Monsarrat's The Cruel Sea (set in the Atlantic).

-Allusions/references from other works
+Allusions

-The same background of the World War II Murmansk convoys, with the combination of extreme belligerent action and inhospitable nature pushing protagonists to the edge of endurance and beyond, appears in Dutch novelist Jan de Hartog's The Captain (1967).
-Comparisons may also be drawn with Wolfgang Ott's 1957 novel Sharks and Little Fish, written from the viewpoint of a sailor who serves on surface ships and submarines of the World War II German navy, the Kriegsmarine.
+The same background of the Arctic convoys of World War II, with the combination of extreme belligerent action and inhospitable nature pushing protagonists to the edge of endurance and beyond, appears in Dutch novelist Jan de Hartog's The Captain (1967).
+Comparisons may also be drawn with Wolfgang Ott's 1957 novel Sharks and Little Fish, written from the viewpoint of a sailor who serves on surface ships and submarines of the Kriegsmarine.

-The use of ship names derived from classical mythology is a well-established practice of the Royal Navy.
-However, commentator Bill Baley suggests that the choice of Ulysses might have been less than accidental.
-"Unlike in Joyce's famous book, there are here no specific scenes clearly reminiscent of specific ones in Homer's Odyssey; but overall, it was Homer's Ulysses who gave Western culture the enduring template of a long and harrowing sea voyage where peril waits at every moment and of which few of the crew would survive to see the end."